siefkenj/IBLODEs/book/typst/modules/module2.typ

   )
 }

-Continuing, we can become more and more accurate.
+This process becomes more accurate the more (approximate) tangent lines we use.
 Here is a picture showing what happens if we use four tangent lines.

 #{
   let soln = solve_1d_ivp(